 The table below lists the ELITE course schedule for the coming year, as we know it today, and is subject to change.
 Students are encouraged to check regularly for updated information.

 Students who complete the requirements of the Emphasis in ELITE will be able to have their ELITE Emphasis be noted on their transcript.
 This notation will only appear once you receive your degree and graduate.

 To confirm completion of the ELITE Emphasis at the end of your studies, please contact email@example.com with your student name and number, at least 2 weeks before your graduation date.

 - Course enrollment date for ELITE courses: August 1, 2019

 - The Fall 2019 term runs from September 9 - December 13, 2019*.

 - The Winter 2020 term runs from January 6 - April 6, 2019*.

 - *It is possible a course may run before these dates above or end beyond the dates - please check with course instructor, syllabus or the ELITE course schedule.

-- The SUMMER 2019 term runs from May 1 – August 31, 2019.
-Enrollment opens April 2, 20189.
-Summer course schedule for 2019 will be updated by end of first week of March.
-Please note for the Summer session, the last day to add and drop courses depends on each individual course (information to follow in the “Admin Info” section for each course).
+- The SUMMER 2020 term runs from May 1 - August 31, 2020.
+Enrollment opens April 9, 2020.
+ALL SUMMER COURSES OFFERED WILL BE ONLINE ONLY.
+Please note for the Summer session, the last day to add and drop courses depends on each individual course (information to follow in the "Admin Info" section for each course).

 - ELITE Course information can be found by clicking on the links below.